 The 5-year required time period begins with the first tax year a Roth contribution was made for your benefit.
 Earnings within your Roth IRA are tax-free to you and your heirs, generally speaking.
 Spousal rules are basically the same as those of regular IRAs (see IRAs).

-For 2017, you may contribute up to $5,500 (plus $1,000 catch up contribution if over 50 years of age by year end) no matter how much your income is to a Roth IRA If you have an employer retirement plan unless your income reaches a certain limit.
-When income reaches $186,000 (married filing joint) the ability to use a Roth is gradually phased out.
-It phases out completely at $196,000 (married filing jointly) in income (just like regular IRA’s but at higher levels).
+For 2022, you may contribute up to $7,000 (plus $1,000 catch up contribution if over 50 years of age by year-end) no matter how much your income is, to a Roth IRA.
+If you have an employer retirement plan and your adjusted gross income (AGI) reaches $196,000 (married filing jointly) the ability to use a Roth is gradually phased out.
+It phases out completely at $206,000 (just like regular IRA’s, but at higher levels).
 For taxpayers married filing separately, the phase-out range is from $0 to $10,000.
-For all others (single & heads of households) the 2017 phase-out range is $118,000 to $133,000.
+For all others (single & heads of households) the 2020 phase-out range is $124,000 to $139,000.

 You may contribute to both a Roth and a traditional IRA depending on your income.
-For 2017, your total IRA contribution for yourself in any given year is limited to $5,500 (plus $1,000 catch up contribution).
-Please note the deadline for contributions is April 15th following the tax year of deductibility.
-There is no extension for the contribution! (this same rule applies to regular IRAs and SEPs).
+For 2022, your total IRA contribution for yourself in any given year is limited to $6,000 (plus $1,000 catch up contribution).
+Please note the deadline for contributions is April 15th following the tax year of deductibility (there is no extension of time for the contribution, this same rule applies to regular IRAs and SEPs).